zeiss-microscopy/OAD/Guided_Acquisition/README.md

 An especially interesting option is to combine the power of a camera-based overview scan with the optional sectioning capabilities of an LSM.
 Such an workflow can be easily configured in ZEN Blue by setting up the respective experiment for the overview scan with camera detection using a low magnification and the LSM-based detail scan, e.g. Z-Stack, using a high NA objective.

-Since ZEN Blue 2.5 this software has a module called **ZEN Connect**, which allows combining and correlating images inside one sample-centric workspace.
+ZEN Blue offers a module called **ZEN Connect**, which allows combining and correlating images inside one sample-centric workspace.
 Every acquired image by either the camera or the LSM) will be placed here based on the XY stage coordinates.
 Therefore the **Correlative Workspace (CWS)** is ideally suited to display the results of an Guided Acquisition workflow.

 More information about ZEN Connect can be found here: [ZEN Connect](https://www.zeiss.com/microscopy/int/products/microscope-software/zen-connect-image-overlay-and-correlative-microscopy.html)